grah4na/grah4na/README.md

 <br clear="left"/>

-just a tech . interested in operating systems, computer networks, web security & rust.
+just a tech . interested in computer organization & design ,operating systems, computer networks, web security and rust.

 > *"A bug is never just a mistake.
 It represents something bigger.
 An error of thinking that makes you who you are.."* — elliot